![]() |

 4. ACL SprainThe ACL is a major ligament that helps stabilize the knee joint.
 Like the ones constantly performed on a soccer field, Sharp, fast, twisting movements can stretch and sprain or tear the ACL.
 Interestingly, ACL injuries are more common among girls than boys.[6]
 Causes and symptomsSharp twists and turns can cause an ACL sprain or tear.
 Many young athletes report hearing a popping sound come from their knees.

 Treatment and preventionThe best thing young athletes can do to treat shin splints and prevent them from reoccurring is rest.
-They should apply ice in 20-minute intervals.
-Implement the R.I.C.E treatment (rest, ice, compress, elevate).
+They should apply ice in 20-minute intervals and implement the R.I.C.E treatment (rest, ice, compress, elevate).
 Prevention methods include sufficient warm-up, cross-training, or practicing more than one sport and resting for at least one day a week.[8]
 6. Achilles TendonitisAchilles tendonitis is another common youth soccer injury due to overuse.
 It is characterized by pain and swelling in the back of the foot.
 Achilles tendonitis usually goes away in a few days with proper rest.
 However, Achilles tendonitis can lead to far worse injuries that require long-term treatment and even surgery without any treatment.[9]
 Causes and symptomsAs an overuse injury, the injury can develop over time in a young soccer player.
 However, there are some specific causes that young athletes could prevent – improper equipment, improper warm-up, and a sudden increase in physical activity.
 According to Healthline, symptoms include:

 References